 Maundy Thursday, April 17th

-Washing of Feet, Celebration of Eucharist, the Watch
+7pm All Saints Washing of Feet, Celebration of Eucharist, the Watch

 We gather to hear the story of the Last Supper and the giving of the New Commandment to love and serve one another.
 Anyone who wishes is invited to come forward to have their feet washed as a sign of service.
 The Holy Eucharist—our weekly memorial of the Last Supper—is celebrated, and then the altars are stripped of their linens and the ornaments of the church are removed, leaving a stark and bare worship space.
 We are then invited to keep watch: